valeriemettler/mockup-website/README.md

 My code:  Congratulations!
 Tests completed successfully and you achieved a 0.94% mismatch!

-Other areas evaluted by a Udacity reviewer:
+Other areas evaluated by a Udacity reviewer:

 Separation of Concerns: Portfolio completely separates structure (HTML) from design/style(CSS).